Truck Accident Lawyer

 Truck Accident Statistics

 Accidents involving trucks, particularly large trucks and 18 wheelers, are common throughout the United States.
-According to the National Safety Council, 4,965 people died in large-truck crashes in 2020.
+According to Connecticut Crash Data and Connecticut accident records, 4,965 people died in large-truck crashes in 2020.

 Of the deaths that occurred, 71 percent were occupants of other vehicles, 17 percent were people occupying trucks, and 12 percent were pedestrians and bicyclists.
 Despite a slight drop in the number of deaths in 2019 (1 percent), fatalities increased by 31 percent since 2011.
 Most of the accidents took place in October.